Join MIPI

 Further Information

-The MIPI CSI-2 Security Forum, presented in January 2023 by the co-chairs of the MIPI Security Working Group, provided a comprehensive introduction to the MIPI Security Framework, including an overview of the specifications slated to be released this year, the framework’s security objectives and its underlying components.
+The MIPI CSI-2 Security Forum, presented in January 2023 by the co-chairs of the MIPI Security Working Group, provided a comprehensive introduction to the MIPI Security Framework, the framework’s security objectives and its underlying components.
 Learn more on the MIPI blog and view the forum on demand.

 Security Mailing List